axvr/raider.vim/README.md

 colorscheme raider
 ```

 **Note**: Raider.vim is a true-colour Vim theme.
-Make sure your terminal
+If your terminal emulator
-emulator has true/24-bit colour support so that the colours match the
+does not support true/24-bit colours, the colours won't match those in the
-screenshot above.
+above screenshot.

 ## Ports